The Message to Market Fit Matrix for Manufacturing Buyers

 Show the work.

-Video demos of your process.
-Time-lapses of complex projects.
-Before and after quality comparisons.
+Video demos of your equipment in action.
+Time-lapses of complex builds.
+Before and after performance comparisons.
 This audience wants to see capability, not hear about it.

-We worked with a custom fabrication shop that was running generic capability statements to warm traffic.
-"Full-service fabrication with tight tolerances."
+We worked with a custom tooling manufacturer that was running generic capability statements to warm traffic.
+"Full-service equipment design and fabrication."

 We switched to process videos.
-30-second clips showing actual work.
-Welding.
-Machining.
-Finishing.
+30-second clips showing actual builds.
+Welding frames.
+Installing hydraulics.
+Final testing under load.
 No voiceover.
 Just the work.

 Hold rate jumped from 38% to 61%.
 Cost per lead dropped 34%.
 Same audience.
 Just showed them what they actually wanted to see.